mbaumer/us_hep_funding/docs/_states/AR.md

 [AR-01](#AR-01)  [AR-02](#AR-02)  [AR-03](#AR-03)  [AR-04](#AR-04)

 # AR -- Sen. John Boozman (R) and  Sen. Tom Cotton (R)
+## Committees
+John Boozman is the #6 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+John Boozman is the #11 Republican on the Senate Committee on Appropriations

+Tom Cotton is not on any of our key committees

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016